New blood test differentiates neurodegeneration in Alzheimer’s disease from other dementias

 To demonstrate the clinical utility of these results, the researchers studied two separate memory clinic cohorts where the participants had been given a diagnosis of Alzheimer’s disease, other dementias or controls.
 Again, plasma BD-tau had a high accuracy to differentiate Alzheimer’s disease from other dementias, also outperforming plasma NfL.

-The results show that plasma BD-tau is a new blood-based biomarker that can distinguish between AD and other type of dementias, and unlike other blood-based biomarkers like NfL, BD-tau uniquely reflects the extent of neurodegeneration in patients with Alzheimer’s disease.
+The results show that plasma BD-tau is a new blood-based biomarker that can distinguish between AD and other types of dementias, and unlike other blood-based biomarkers like NfL, BD-tau uniquely reflects the extent of neurodegeneration in patients with Alzheimer’s disease.

 Ten years ago, the National Institutes on Aging and the Alzheimer’s Association of the USA proposed a framework to identify and stage the progress of Alzheimer’s disease using biological evidence.
 This framework, referred to as the AT(N) model, focuses on biomarkers of amyloid (A), tau (T), and neurodegeneration (N), and it has been authenticated using cerebrospinal fluid (CSF) and neuroimaging biomarkers.
 The CSF AT(N) markers include amyloid-beta (Aβ42/40), phosphorylated-tau (p-tau), and total tau.